Dishit79/Seenit/README.md

 # Seenit
 [![MIT License](https://img.shields.io/badge/License-MIT-green.svg)](https://choosealicense.com/licenses/mit/)

-Seenit is an opensource content and media manger which automatically finds and handles your media.
-Built with TypeScript and Deno, seenit exceptionally reliable and fast for your needs.
+Seenit is an opensource content and media manger which automatically finds and downloads your media.
+Built with TypeScript and Deno, seenit is exceptionally reliable and fast for your needs.
 ## Demo

 ![image](https://us-east-1.tixte.net/uploads/dishit.tixte.co/2022-08-15_16-31-50.gif)